 7. Francis Ford Coppola Sofia Rosé, $19

-Named after the world-renowned filmmaker and winemaker's daughter, this wine has a beguiling aroma of pomegranate, raspberries, wild flowers, and bergamot, all served up in a beautiful bottle.
-It is bright on the palate, pairs well with a variety of foods, and would look picture-perfect on reception tables.
+Named after the world-renowned filmmaker and winemaker's daughter, this wine has a beguiling aroma of pomegranate, raspberries, wildflowers, and bergamot, all served up in a beautiful bottle.
+It's bright on the palate, pairs well with a variety of foods, and would look picture-perfect on reception tables.

 8. 2012 Laetitia Estate Chardonnay, $18

 Tart green apple and dried honeycomb come together in this Chardonnay for those who like fruitier wines.
 Notes of hazelnut sweet cream, hard lemon candy, and spicy anise round out its multitude of layers.
-The brand suggests drinking it with prosciutto wrapped melon for an sophisticated, yet yummy treat.
+The brand suggests drinking it with prosciutto-wrapped melon for a sophisticated yet yummy treat.

 9. Clayhouse Adobe Red Paso Robles, California, $15

 A bevy of grapes is included in this excellent, affordable wine.
 Tarter often directs her customers to this blend when they are looking to serve a large group of people as it, "blends equal balance, so when looking for a crowd-pleaser, it is all about the blend."